-Exercising in the water is a cool, refreshing way to update your workout.
+Exercising in the water is a refreshing way to update your prenatal workouts.
 Besides offering a buoyant medium for heart-pumping moves, water supplies gentle resistance for toning exercises.
 All of this may help ease the strain of delivering your baby.

 “By moving or simply standing in water, you work the core stabilizing muscles that improve posture and balance,” says Marjorie Johnston, a clinical exercise specialist and master trainer for Speedo’s WaterArt program in Naples, Fla.
 “By working those muscles regularly, your delivery and recovery will be easier.”

 Do these exercises, adapted from WaterArt’s prenatal-fitness program, 2–3 times a week during pregnancy.
 Warm up for 5–10 minutes by walking fast in chest-deep water.
 Stop if you feel chilled or fatigued.